 Then the next month you forgot to send your payment on time.

 Then the next month you had to make an extra payment for your son’s braces, forcing you to pay the minimum balance on your credit card statement again.

 We’ve all been there.

-Life happens – kids get sick, work gets hectic, last-minute trips come up – and when these unplanned events eventually occur (but really, we should expect for the unexpected, because something urgent will inevitably surface at the most inopportune time) the last thing on our minds is a bill payment.
+Life happens – kids get sick, work gets hectic, last-minute trips come up – and when these unplanned events eventually occur (but really, we should expect the unexpected, because something urgent will inevitably surface at the most inopportune time) the last thing on our minds is a bill payment.

 But when you pay the minimum balance on a bill, what you’re really paying is the interest rate for the following month.
 (And sometimes, what you pay amounts to less than the interest charge that shows up in next month’s statement!)

 A cost-of-debt calculator from Credit.com assessed that an average individual will pay just over $279,000 of interest on credit purchases over the course of a lifetime – and that’s assuming a fair credit score of 620-679.